ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

   fragment will contain the size of the symbol.
 The fragment has the following format:

   ``| 64-bits offset | 64-bits size |``

+  ``R_MORELLO_CODE_CAPINIT`` is similar to ``R_MORELLO_CAPINIT`` but signifies that the capability being relocated is a code pointer as opposed to a data pointer or function pointer.
+As such, it must only be used against ``STT_FUNC`` symbols.
+This relocation type is needed for library-based compartmentalization (c18n).
+Currently for security reasons this relocation may only be used against non-preemptible symbols, and thus will be converted to ``R_MORELLO_RELATIVE`` at link time, making it in effect a static relocation.
+However, this restriction may be removed in future if needed, and it is therefore classed as a dynamic relocation.

+  ``R_MORELLO_FUNC_RELATIVE`` and ``R_AARCH64_FUNC_RELATIVE`` : similar to
+  their non-``_FUNC`` counterparts but signify that the capability being relocated is a function pointer as opposed to a data pointer or code pointer.
+  This distinction is needed for library-based compartmentalization (c18n).

 Static linking with Morello
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^